This Is the Place Heritage Park: Heritage Village

 From 2000 to 2004, another Park expansion included construction of a large parking area east of the Monument and a plaza between it and the new visitors' center.
 Other construction completed during this period involved the Cedar City Tithing Office, Snelgrove Boot Shop, John Pack home, William Atkin home, Brigham Young Academy (BYA), Heber C. Kimball home, P.W.
 Madsen Furniture Company, and the Deseret Hospital.
 With this significant construction boom, the Park's finances were challenged, and the state legislature made an emergency appropriation to keep the park afloat.
 The construction of a replica of the original BYA, the school that became Brigham Young University, was funded by gifts from donors including Stanley and Mary Ellen Smoot.
 In 2006, management of This Is The Place Foundation was changed, and with it the direction of the Park.
 Emphasis was placed on expanding the programming and access to the Park.

 With this emphasis on programming, two replica trains were acquired to aid in accessibility and entertainment.
 A new logo was adopted and all printed materials were upgraded.
 In 1996, the Staker Cabin tinsmith shop was added creating a new historic trade in the park.
 The Emery County Cabin was added as well as Native American displays were made.
 The Monument Café was opened, as were a new Pioneer Playground and Petting Corral.

 In 2011, the Park had a setback when the executive director, Matthew Dahl, embezzled over $300,000 from the park.
 He pled guilty and paid back the stolen funds.

 A splash pad called Irrigation Station was added to teach about water use in Utah.

+Management

-In 2025, Founder and former CEO of CircusTrix (now Sky Zone) and former candidate for Congress in Utah’s 3rd Congressional District Case Lawrence became Executive Director and Chairman of the park.
-Lawrence succeeded director Ellis Ivory, who held the position for 19 years.
+In early 2026, Missy W. Larsen became the Executive Director and Chief Executive Officer of the park.
+Larsen succeeded Case Lawrence.
+Ellis Ivory, who preceded Lawrence, held the position for 19 years.